hongminy/Take-Him-Out/docs/final.md

 </p>
-The Final Training arena is a 10 x 10 square field with four walls with height 1 as its boarders.(Fig.5) We'll discuss how did we choose the proper configuration of our arena and why it's important.
+The Final Training arena is a 10 x 10 square field with four walls with height 1 as its boarders.(Fig.5) After setting up the environment initially, there were lots of small changes that we had to make to the map, which turned out to be crutial along the way.
+For example, many changes were made in order to work with the fireballs.
+At first, the height of our walls are 4 blocks(both players are not able to see outside the arena).
+However if the agent releases the fireball too close to one of the walls, the speed of the fireball projectiles would be set to 0, resulting the fireballs not moving and be treated as the ones that Mincraft monsters released, which will damage the agent that throws those fireballs.
+To deal with that, we made the walls have only heights of 1, and the fireball would fly off the arena even if it's released close to a wall.
+We also reduced the size of the arena from its original size 20 x 20.
+After spending a few days training in a 20 x 20 map, we barely reached the 1000 episode mark.
+We realized that the high epsilon at the early stage, paring with a very large map would take us ages to train, since the agent rarely hit its target causing a long episode time.
+All above is the process of us coming up with the idea and setting up and finalizing the Minecraft environment that we used to train our agent.
 <p>